Skip to content

 After you enter this photography page, you get hit with a LONG masonry grid of images with the practical lightbox.

-The navigation has links to various categories, so everyone can find what they’re into faster.
+The navigation includes links to various categories, so everyone can find what they’re interested in more quickly.
 On the other hand, the footer only has social media icons.

 Note: Capture your visitors’ interest with a full-screen image slider.